mathewsrc/generativeai-questions-and-answers-app/README.md

 aws --version
 ```

-Now we need to create a Policy with access to Bedrock and set this policy to a new IAM user and create
+Alternatively, run the provided Bash script `install_aws_cli.sh` in the terminal.

+6. Configure AWS CLI

+We currently have two alternatives for setting up the AWS Command Line Interface (CLI):

+- Configure as an Administrator (less secure)
+- Create a new user with restricted permissions.

+For this project, I opted to created a new user in AWS Identity and Access Management (IAM) and define policies with minimal permissions.
+To learn the steps for creating a new user with the necessary permissions to execute this project, please refer to the [bedrock_tutorial]()

-a Access Key for this user.
-Finally we can use `aws configure and pass the Access Key and the Secret access key`
+Finally we can use the command `aws configure` in the terminal and pass the Access Key and the Secret access key that we just created.

+Now we have everything setup and you can how this application.